Introducing the

 Transitioning from Home Care Packages

-If you currently have a Home Care Package:
+If you previously had a Home Care Package:

-• Approved before 12 September 2024: Automatically transitioned under existing conditions (“grandfathered”), ensuring no disadvantage.
+• Approved before 12 September 2024: You will have automatically transitioned under existing conditions (“grandfathered”), ensuring no disadvantage.

-• Approved between 13 September 2024 and 30 June 2025: Automatically transitioned under new conditions and funding from 1 November 2025.
+• Approved between 13 September 2024 and 30 June 2025: You will have automatically transitioned under new conditions and funding from 1 November 2025.

-No need to change providers; continuity of care and your existing relationships remain unchanged unless you request otherwise.
+You have no need to change providers unless you choose to do so.
+Your continuity of care and your existing relationships remain important and unchanged unless you request otherwise.

-Support at Home is a new initiative from the Australian Government starting 1 November 2025, designed to improve the way in-home aged care is delivered.
-It combines several existing programs into one, making it easier for older people to receive the care and support they need to live independently, stay healthy, and stay connected with their community.
+Support at Home is a new initiative from the Australian Government that began 1 November 2025, designed to improve the way in-home aged care is delivered.
+It combined several existing programs into one, making it easier for older people to receive the care and support they need to live independently, stay healthy, and stay connected with their community.

 Services are tailored to your needs and may include: